jsonzilla/UTL/docs/module_math.md

 constexpr double quick_memory_estimate(const T& value);
 ```

-All methods have appropriate `enable_if<>` conditions and `constexpr` qualifiers, which are omitted in documentation for reduced verbosity.
+All methods have appropriate SFINAE-restrictions, which are omitted in documentation for reduced verbosity.

-Methods that deal with floating-point values require explicitly floating-point inputs for mathematical strictness.

 ## Methods